Buying an investment property

 This guide will run you through some of the investment basics, but the Money experts here at Mozo strongly recommend you seek professional property investment advice before jumping in to property investment from your accountant, financial advisor or other property expert.
 Also check out our blog, which has some great articles from our in-house property expert, Steve Jovcevski on the pros and cons of property investment.

-Home Loan Comparison Table - page last updated September 20, 2020
+Home Loan Comparison Table - last updated January 15, 2021

 Note on buying an investment property with SMSF monies.
 There are different restrictions to buying property with funds in a self managed super fund.
 Check out these on the Australian Government’s MoneySmart website.